rawitat/gtypist_lessons/programming_quotes.typ

 *:SW_25
 I:Ralph Johnson
 S:Before software can be reusable it first has to be usable.

+*:SW_26
+I:Frederick P. Brooks Jr.
+S:What one programmer can do in one month, two programmers can do in two months.

+*:SW_27
+I:Steve McConnell
+S:It's okay to figure out murdur mysteries, but you shouldn't need to figure out :code.
+You should be able to read it.

+*:SW_28
+I:Frederick P. Brooks Jr.
+S:Plan to throw one [implementation] away; you will, anyhow.

+*:SW_29
+I:Frederick P. Brooks Jr.
+S:Adding manpower to a late software project makes it later!

+*:SW_30
+I:Jim Highsmith
+S:The best way to get a project done faster is to start sooner.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU